Bachelor Nation

 You can apply to be on The Bachelor or nominate a friend to join the show on Bachelor Nation’s official website.
 Per the specific call for contestants on ABC’s casting page: “The search is on for eligible [men/women] who are looking for true love!
 Do you have the charm, style, class, and culture to be our next star— Or do you know someone who does?
 If so, APPLY NOW!”

 Along with the online application, ABC is known to host multiple Bachelor open casting calls all around the country.
-While there are no upcoming in-person casting calls (likely because they are currently filming Season 10 of Bachelor in Paradise, we highly suggest that serious applicants attend one of these events to ensure you get face time with the casting team.
+While no upcoming in-person casting calls for Season 30 have been announced yet, we highly suggest that serious applicants attend one of these events to ensure they get face time with the casting team.

 Alternatively, a recent interview with Jenn Tran proved to us that having a killer social media presence could also count as an audition.
 According to The Bachelorette lead turned Dancing with the Stars contestant, she never applied for the show.
 She stated, “I had a TikTok that I was posting on about, like, PA school stuff, my everyday life, and everything, and a casting producer found my PA school TikTok and then had actually reached out to me.”
 We wouldn’t bet on going this direction, but hey, if it could happen to Jenn, it could happen to you.